Improving the dimension bound of Hermitian Lifted Codes: Introduction

 \end{definition}

 Hermitian codes may be defined as evaluation codes of polynomials over $\mathcal{H}$.
-The set of affine points $\mathcal{H}$ is finite.
-One only needs a finite set of monomials in order to describe any function on $\mathcal{H}$.
-We introduce the following notation.
+Since $\mathcal{H}$ is finite any function on $\mathcal{H}$ may be described as a linear combination of a finite set of monomials.
+One such set is given as follows.